 - Preheat oven to 400º.

-- Sauté ground beef and onion in a large skillet over medium heat until ground beef is no longer pink and onion is soft and translucent.
+- Sauté ground beef, onion, zucchini, and mushrooms (if using fresh) over medium heat until ground beef is no longer pink and onion is soft and translucent.
 Drain.

-- Stir tomato sauce, olives, and mushrooms into meat.
-Add oregano, garlic powder, and salt.
+- Stir pizza sauce, olives, and mushrooms (if using canned) into meat.
+Add Italian seasoning, garlic powder, and salt.

-- Pour meat mixture into an ungreased 9x13 pan.
-Top with shredded pizza cheese.
+- Pour meat mixture into a well-greased 9x13 pan.
+Top with shredded cheese.
+Bake 10 minutes.
+Remove from oven.

 - Combine eggs, milk, and oil in a medium bowl.
 Whisk in flour and salt and beat until smooth and well blended.

 - Gently pour batter over top of the cheese and meat mixture.
-Sprinkle Parmesan cheese on top.
+Sprinkle Parmesan cheese and cornmeal on top.

 Variations of upside down pizza

-I use ground beef, mushrooms, and green olives in my upside down pizza because that's what my mom used.
+I use ground beef, mushrooms, zucchini, onion, and green olives in my upside down pizza because that's what my mom used.

 You can add whatever pizza toppings you prefer, such as: